WordPoints/wordpoints/src/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 2.2.0 =
+* Introduces greater flexibility for Rate Limits for event reactions, and now differentiates points log entries that are hidden from some users.

 = 2.1.4 =
 * Fixes an issue with points being removed when a published post was updated.
 Also includes some minor security hardening.